SimonPocrnjic/upload-picture-with-php/README.md

 # Upload images with php

-Simple application that uploads images using simple PHP.
+Simple application that uploads images using simple PHP and MySQL.

+## Other tools i used

+Bootstrap
+jQuery

 ## Getting Started